qureshiaquib/qureshiaquib.github.io/_posts/2025-05-18-replace-legacy-vpn-for-endpoints.md

 ![Check connectivity of SSMS through diagnostics setting of GSA client](https://raw.githubusercontent.com/qureshiaquib/qureshiaquib.github.io/main/assets/18052025/check-connectivity-ssms-and-diagnostic.jpg)

 I hope you find this blog useful and that it helps you in setting up Entra Private Access.
+Share the blogpost if you like it.

 Happy learning